 In-house creatives such as graphic designers and photographers can use a DAM system to access branded assets and upload new creative files for review and distribution.
-This user will use the built-in integrations that fit with tools in their existing workflows, such as Adobe Creative Suite and Project Management tools.
+These users will appreicate the built-in integrations for tools they regularly use such as Adobe Creative Suite and project management software.

 Sales & Marketing

 DAM software can help sales and marketing teams collaborate on branded collateral for use in sales pitches and presentations.